-Amsterdam is a popular destination with couple looking for a romantic break in an exciting and vibrant city.
-With cheap flights to Amsterdam available to book online, this fantastic city is just a short flight from the UK; perfect for a romantic weekend with your loved one.
+Amsterdam is a popular destination with couples looking for a romantic break in an exciting and vibrant city, perfect for a romantic weekend with your loved one.

 Romantic Weekends in Amsterdam

-A relaxing stroll along the canal is a wonderful place to start your romantic city break after arriving on cheap flights to Amsterdam; you can even join the locals and hire a bicycle to get around the city.
-Stop for a delicious coffee and a pastry in one of the many laidback coffee houses or grab a pancake from one of the many street vendors on your way to the flower market where you can buy a posy of tulips for your partner.
+A relaxing stroll along the canal is a wonderful place to start your romantic city break in Amsterdam, you can even join the locals and hire a bicycle to get around the city.
+Stop for a delicious coffee and pastry in one of the many laid-back coffee houses, or grab a pancake from one of the many street vendors on your way to the flower market where you can buy a posy of tulips for your partner.